vinaygopinath/androidtutorial/app/views/concept_lessons/_android_intents.html.md

 #Intents

-Now we have seen how the activities work in android and activity Lifecycle, lets see another component which is very useful when you start creating android apps.
+Now that we have seen how Activities work in Android and Activity Lifecycle, let us see another component which is very useful while creating Android apps.

-In our previous tutorial we have seen how every application is made up of multiple activities and we define our main activity in mainifest, now you might wonder how we communicate from one activity to another and how we share data between different activities.
+In our previous tutorial, we saw that every application is made up of multiple activities and that we define our main activity in manifest XML.
+Now you might wonder as to how communication and data transfer happens between different activities.

-Lets see intents in action
+Thankfully, we have Intents to solve this problem !

 Intents can be defined as simple message objects which are used to communicate from 1 activity to another.

-Intents definite intention to of what an application wants and can be used to pass data between activities.
+Intents define intention of an Application .
+They are also used to transfer data between activities.

-Intents can be used to perform following 3 tasks
+Intents can be used to perform following 3 tasks :

-1. Open One Activity from another or open Service from activity etc
+1. Open another Activity or Service from the current Activity
-2. Intents are also used to pass data between activities and services
+2. Pass data between Activities and Services
-3. Intents can also be used to open another application from our application to delegate responsibility, for example you can use intent to open the browser to display a URL
+3. Delegate responsibility to another application.
+For example, you can use Intents to open the browser application to display a URL.

-Broadly Intents are classified into 2 categories.
+Intents are broadly classified into 2 categories.
 There are no keywords for this category and just a broad classification of how intents are used.

 ##Explicit Intents

-Explicit Intents are Intents in which you explicitly define the component that needs to be called by Android System, for example using the java class name as the identifier
+Explicit Intents are the Intents in which you explicitly define the component that needs to be called by Android System.

-When you open 1 activity from another activity in same android app you will be using Explicit Intents.
-Let’s see an example
+When you open an activity from another activity in the same Android app, you use Explicit Intents.
+Let us understand through an example :

-		Intent CodeLearnFirstIntent = new Intent (getApplicationContext(), SecondActivity.class)
+        Intent CodeLearnFirstIntent = new Intent (getApplicationContext(), SecondActivity.class);

 If you notice here, you are passing the SecondActivity class name as an identifier for this intent.

 ##Implicit Intents

-Implicit Intents are intents where instead of defining exact components you define the action, which you want to perform, and leave the decision to handle this action to the operating system and let it decide which component is best to run for that intent.
+Implicit Intents are intents where instead of defining the exact components, you define the action you want to perform.
+The decision to handle this action is left to the operating system.
+The OS decides which component is best to run for implicit intents.

-Whenever you use Intent to Open other application from 1 application to delegate responsibility you will be using Implicit Intent.
+Whenever you delegate responsibility to another application from your application, you use Implicit Intents.

-Let's see an example
+Let us see an example:

         Intent sendIntent = new Intent();
         sendIntent.setAction(Intent.ACTION_SEND);

-This is a simple Example of Share Intent, this is typically used when you want to share the data from 1 application to another, for example, you want to share data over email or sms or Facebook.
+This is a simple example of a share Intent.
+This is typically used when you want to share the data from 1 application to another.
+Sharing data over email, sms, social network etc. is a classic example of this category.

-Now we have seen what the intent is let see couple of examples on how this Intent works, how you pass data and how you use Implicit intent to delegate responsibilities to other apps.
+Let us now observe a couple of examples to see how Intent works, how you pass data and how you use Implicit Intents to delegate responsibilities to other apps.

 ##Intent Example